 The Triangle Day School service program is multifaceted and focuses on helping students examine social justice issues critically and determine ways they can positively impact the world around them.
-All grades take on independent service projects, but the entire community continuously works together to provide hunger relief locally and worldwide.
+All grades take on independent service projects.

 The students then deepen and expand on their knowledge through hands-on experiences.
 Several lower school classes have visited the Senior CommUnity Center in Durham.
 TDS students have made new friends at the senior center by engaging the elderly in arts and crafts activities, book readings and performances.

-If you have further inquiries about service at TDS, please contact the Lower School Service Coordinator, Kate Newman or the Middle School Service Coordinator, Steve Butera.
+If you have further inquiries about service at TDS, please contact Kiera Olson, Coordinator of Community Service and Engagement.